UllrAI/.github/profile/README.md

 ## 👩‍💻 Useful Resources

-For more information about our mission, our approach, and our products, please visit our website at [UllrAI](https://ullrai.com/).
+For more information about our mission, our approach, and our products, please visit our website at [UllrAI](https://ullrai.com/) or [email us](mailto:hello+github@ullrai.com).